PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 # Break the Cycle
 ### No Dimensions
 Instead of creating seperate dimensions, we can fit these places physically into Cubyz' massive world to allow the player to come across them on their own.
-"Dimensions" such as an underworld and an overworld are already planned for the game.
+"Dimensions" such as The Root and Sky Islands are already planned for the game.

 ### No Teleportation
 To immerse the player and let them feel the sense of scale the world of Cubyz has, teleportation is not allowed, as the player will see less of the world that way.